blackberry bush covered in red and black fruit

 Knowing what hardiness zone Oklahoma is in is critical to understanding what you can grow.
 Find your hardiness zone here.

 There are so many fruits that grow well in Oklahoma.
 We have a very long growing season and lots of warm sunshine.
 We have mild winters as well.
 The down side to Oklahoma growing is the weather is unpredictable.
+Here is a month by month garden guide for when to plant what.
+It’s great for beginning gardeners and seasoned gardeners as well.

 You can grow fruit trees in Oklahoma, but you can also grow bushes and plants as well.
 There is a variety of things that grow well.
 So try your hand at a variety of things and you’ll be surprised how much fruit you can come up with in a backyard Oklahoma garden.